 - Specify Startable as the type and click Test operation

 - The Response tab shows that the K2 Workflow REST API connection is working.
-From this point, you can use this custom connection in Microsoft Flow events to integrate with K2 workflows.
+From this point, you can use this custom connection in Microsoft Power Automate events to integrate with K2 workflows.

 Available K2 Actions